Breaking News | Police determined to decimate robbery, cultism — CP

 Odumosu said that it was imperative to take the battle against robbery and cultism to their dens across the state and flush them out according to the provisions of the law.

+Read Also: Sowore spends New Year Day in police cell over Abuja protest

-He reaffirmed his zero tolerance for crimes and social vices, especially cultism which were the root of all violent crimes.
+He reaffirmed his zero tolerance for crimes and social vices, especially cultism, which he said is the root of all violent crimes.

-“Similarly, the Rapid Response Squad operatives on new year arrested two suspected robbers operating on motorcycle and eight suspected criminals in their various hideouts.
+“Similarly, the Rapid Response Squad operatives on New Year day arrested two suspected robbers operating on motorcycle and eight suspected criminals in their various hideouts.

 He said that items recovered from the robbery suspects include two knives and their operational motorcycle.

-“Meanwhile, eight suspected criminals including three suspected cultists, five drug dealers were picked up at different locations within the state on new year’s eve.
+“Meanwhile, eight suspected criminals including three suspected cultists and five drug dealers were picked up at different locations within the state on new year’s eve.

 Comments